MixMashNet: An R Package for Single and Multilayer Networks: Usage

-The indices can also be inspected numerically using the \code{summary()} method, which returns interlayer centrality estimates together with their bootstrap-based uncertainty for multilayer objects.
-Specifically, to focus on the top 10 nodes ranked by interlayer strength, we specify \code{what = "inter"} and \code{statistics = "strength"}:
+The indices can also be inspected numerically using the \code{get_centrality()} function, which returns interlayer centrality estimates together with their bootstrap-based uncertainty for multilayer objects.
+Specifically, to focus on the top 10 nodes ranked by interlayer betweenness, we specify \code{what = "inter"} and \code{statistics = "betweenness"}: